Right to keep and bear arms: Honduras

-Although not explicitly mentioned in the legislation, every person is entitled to receive a license to keep and carry arms by Honduran Statute law, provided that they fulfill the conditions required by the law.
+Although not explicitly mentioned in the legislation, every person is entitled to receive a license to keep and carry arms by Honduran Statute law, provided that they fulfill the conditions required.

 Mexico

 The Mexican constitution of 1857 first included the right to be armed.
-In its first version, the right was defined in similar terms as it is in the Second Amendment to the United States Constitution.
-A new Mexican constitution of 1917 relativized the right, stating that its utilization must be in line with local police regulations.
+In its first version, the right was defined in similar terms to those in the Second Amendment to the United States Constitution.
+The Mexican Constitution of 1917 revised the right, stating that its utilization must align with local police regulations.

-Another change was included in 1917 Constitution.
-Since then, Mexicans have the right to be armed only within their home and further utilization of this right is subject to statutory authorization in Federal law.
+Another change was included in the 1917 Constitution.
+Since then, Mexicans have the right to be armed only within their homes, and further utilization of this right is subject to statutory authorization in Federal law.

 United States

-In the United States, which has an English common law tradition, a longstanding common-law right to keep and bear arms was practiced prior to the creation of a written national constitution.
+In the United States, which has an English common-law tradition, a longstanding common-law right to keep and bear arms was practiced before the creation of a written national constitution.
 Today, this right is specifically protected by the United States Constitution and many state constitutions.

 Europe

 Czech Republic

-Historically, the Czech lands were at the forefront of the spreading of civilian firearms ownership.
-In the 1420s and 1430s, firearms became indispensable tools for the mostly peasant Hussite armies whose amateur combatants, including women, fended off a series of invasions of professional crusader armies of well-armored warriors with cold weapons.
-Throughout and after the Hussite wars, firearms' design underwent fast development and their possession by civilians became a matter of course.
+Historically, the Czech lands were at the forefront of spreading civilian firearms ownership.
+In the 1420s and 1430s, firearms became indispensable tools for the predominantly peasant Hussite armies whose amateur combatants, including women, fended off a series of invasions of professional crusader armies of well-armored warriors with cold weapons.
+Throughout and after the Hussite wars, firearms' design underwent fast development, and their possession by civilians became a matter of course.